Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vợ chồng trẻ miền Tây thu tiền triệu mỗi ngày với trại nấm khổng lồ - 1

-Straw mushrooms are a traditional, nutritious food that both vegetarians and non-vegetarians can eat (Photo: Nguyen Cuong).
+Straw mushrooms are a traditional, nutritious food that both vegetarians and meat eaters can eat (Photo: Nguyen Cuong).

 "When we first graduated in 2013, we were very confident, pooling capital to make clean vegetables with a model of growing and caring for organic vegetables at home for customers.
-We expected to not spend capital, and quickly make a profit, but then the income could not cover the expenses, the youthful enthusiasm was slapped by reality," Ms. Linh happily recalled the memory of her failed startup.
+We expected to not spend capital, to quickly make a profit, but then the income could not cover the expenses, the enthusiasm of youth was slapped by reality", Ms. Linh happily recalled the memory of starting a business unsuccessfully.

-Failing in "episode 1", Linh and her husband went to work for hire to earn capital to start "episode 2".
+Failing in episode 1, Linh and her husband went to work for hire to earn capital to start their business in episode 2.
 The young couple chose to work in the agricultural sector to gain experience.

-Young couple in the West earn millions of dong every day with a "giant" mushroom farm (Produced by: Nguyen Cuong).
+Young couple in the West earn millions of dong every day with "giant" mushroom farm (Performed by: Nguyen Cuong).

-Having gathered a small amount of capital, Mr. Duong and Ms. Linh continued their dream of producing clean vegetables for office workers in Ho Chi Minh City.
+Having gathered a small amount of capital, Mr. Duong and Ms. Linh continued their dream of selling clean vegetables to office workers in Ho Chi Minh City.
 The plan was not implemented for long before they had to abandon it because no one bought the vegetables.
-When all their savings were spent, both of them had to accept the "second slap" of the start-up process.
+When their savings were gone, they had to accept the "second slap" of the start-up process.

-Not giving up on their dream of clean agriculture, Linh and her husband asked their grandparents for 25 rolls of straw to grow organic mushrooms.
-After a few ups and downs, luckily this time they got results.
+Not giving up on their dream of clean agriculture, Linh and her husband asked her grandparents for 25 rolls of straw to grow organic mushrooms.
+After a few ups and downs, this time they were lucky to get results.

 At first, afraid of failure, Mr. Duong did not dare to compost all the straw at once.
 He took 11 rolls of straw, followed the recipe and stacked them on a bamboo shelf to compost.